What you aren’t told

 It’s as if the Borrower has allowed the bank temporary use of their home capital for the period of the loan term, in order to make it work to fund the retirement and the bank then gives it back.

-The Equity Preservation Mortgage™ is an interest-only loan, so the loan principal is repaid from the estate upon death of the youngest Borrower or upon sale of the property, in the same way as a reverse mortgage.
+The Equity Preservation Mortgage™ is a variable-rate interest-only loan, so the loan principal is repaid from the estate upon death of the youngest Borrower or upon sale of the property, in the same way as a reverse mortgage.

 Every Equity Preservation Mortgage™ has the full protection of Borrowers Mortgage Insurance (BMI) to remove interest rate risk, capital risk and investment risk for the Borrower.

-Futrureproof believes that Retirees are quite prepared to allow the Lender use and monetize the stagnant, non-productive capital that is tied up in their home in this way provided:
+Futrureproof believes that Retirees are quite prepared to allow the Lender use and monetize part of the stagnant, non-productive capital that is tied up in their home in this way provided:

 - the home capital is returned to them by the end of the loan period